2amigos/yii2-usuario/docs/installation/configuration-options.md

 #### enableFlashMessages (type: `boolean`, default: `true`)

 If `true` views will display flash messages.
+Disable this if you want to handle messages display in your views.

 #### enableSwitchIdentities (type: `boolean`, default: `true`)

 If `true` allows switching identities for the admin user.